FrancisGarrity/Francis/Gallery.md

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
 slug: Gallery

+# (Optional) Write a short (~150 characters) description of this featured tag.

+# Setting `menu` will generate an entry in the sidebar for this tag.
+menu: true
+order: 1
+---

 <!-- nanogallery2 portable - http://nano.gallery -->
 <div id="ngy2p" data-nanogallery2-portable='{"itemsBaseURL":"http://nanogallery2.nanostudio.org/samples/","thumbnailWidth":"200","thumbnailAlignment":"center"}'>nanogallery2
   <a href="berlin1.jpg" data-ngthumb="berlin1t.jpg" data-ngdesc="">Berlin 1</a>